rowlandcoping/portfolio-client/README.md

 ## Inspiration

 The concept itself goes back to the days when my Dad purchased a pure word processing machine with very similar navigation (admittedly in black and white!) which led to a pinterest crawl for further inspiration.
-The choice to use keyboard navigation was one I didn't realise the full implications of at the time but needless to say a very simple initial visual design choice has since become a lot more complex under the hood.
+The choice to use keyboard navigation was one which I didn't realise the full implications of at the time - needless to say a very simple visual design choice has since become a lot more complex under the hood.

 ## Live Platform
 You can view the live version of my portfolio [here](https://rowlandnet.online).